DOME-Marketplace/access-node/README.md

       tokenEndpointAuthenticationSigningAlgorithm: "ES256"
     ```
    > [!NOTE]
-   > Replace `<did:key>` with the DID key generated in the "Desmos keys" part of the DOME Key Generator.
+   > Replace `<did:key>` with the DID key provided in the credential issuance.

-6. Copy the LEARCredentialMachine in Base64 format and paste it in the `learCredentialMachineInBase64` field in the
+8. Copy the LEARCredentialMachine in Base64 format and paste it in the `learCredentialMachineInBase64` field in the
    Access Node Helm Chart implementation.

-7. Copy the private keys to your Access Node Helm Chart implementation and update the specified fields
+9. Copy the private keys to your Access Node Helm Chart implementation and update the specified fields
    in [How to configure](#how-to-configure) section.
    You have a specific explanation about what you need to add in the Trusted Access Node List
    in: https://github.com/DOME-Marketplace/trust-framework#which-data-is-needed-to-set-a-new-entry-into-the-trusted-access-node-operators-list.